e2000mann/up887818_pje40/README.md

                 "caption": "example"}}

 ### How to add quiz to topic (10 questions only)
-- questions are in questions.mjs (mjs being a module javascript file)
+- questions are in quiz.json
-- each question gets its own function, q1() to q10(), as well as a CheckAnswer function q1CheckAnswer(input) to q10CheckAnswer(input)
+- available question formats:
+  - written
+  - single-select
+  - multi-select
+  - true-false
+  (the latter 3 can also have -random variants)
+- if the answer needs to be calculated add it into questions.mjs with the function name being the question number